ArabsInBlockchain/BC-Roadmap/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;Before you start in web3 and decide what technical role you want to play, you need to understand the fundamentals very well.

 1. Peer to peer fundamentals
-    1. **You should know**: What is it, how it works, and the difference between P2P and client server-model
+    **You should know**:
+    2. What is it
+    3. How it works
+    4. Difference between P2P and client-server model
-    2. The best resources to learn these fundamentals are:
+   The best resources to learn these fundamentals are:
        1. Check the references
 2. Cryptography fundamentals
    **You should know**
     1. Hash functions